 US dollar forecasts

-HSBC said in May to expect higher USD values relative to the Australian Dollar and New Zealand Dollar, and against riskier emerging market currencies.
+HSBC said to expect a stronger USD relative to the Australian dollar and New Zealand dollar, and against riskier emerging market currencies.

 USD/EUR – Historical Rates

 |1 Month||+0.09%||0.8900||19 Jun 2019|

 |5 Years||+21.08%||0.7357||20 Jul 2014|